 Jackie is also a contributing editor to the family law section of Halsburys Laws of Australia.
 In 2015, Jackie was presented with a Highly Commended Judging Panel’s Award at the NSW Women Lawyers Achievement Awards.

 Alice is a lawyer practising exclusively in family law.
 She has a Bachelor of Medical Science, a Master of Health Law and a Juris Doctor from the University of Sydney.
 Alice is passionate about breaking down cultural and gender barriers in the legal profession, and believes education is the key to making the profession more diverse and inclusive.
 Alice has been a member of WLANSW since 2016, and a member of the Diversity and Welcome to the Law Subcommittees since 2017.
 As a member of the Executive Committee and the Chair of the Diversity Subcommittee, Alice looks forward to exploring and advancing opportunities for diverse women lawyers.

 Kathryn is also the Public Officer for WLANSW, and officially took over the responsibility as at 12 August 2003.

 Kathryn McKenzie is the Director of Business Angel Services Pty.
 Ltd., specialising in not-for-profit association management & event management for over 25 years.
-Other current positions include Secretariat, Continuing Legal Education Association of Australasia; Secretariat, Australasian Professional Legal Education Council; Secretariat, Council of Australasian Tribunals Inc. (National) and NSW Chapter; and recently Executive Secretary & Secretariat, Medico-Legal Society of NSW Inc for the past 3 years.
+Other current positions include Secretariat, Continuing Legal Education Association of Australasia; Secretariat, Australasian Professional Legal Education Council; Secretariat, Council of Australasian Tribunals Inc. (National) and NSW Chapter.

 Kathryn has extensive experience in administration, governance, association and event management including conferences.
 She has worked with small business to large corporates, government and not-for-profit organisations, and many committees, with senior management experience in a diversity of business sectors.